captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/05/06
+- Preliminary support for SCSI Hard disks.
+(Create a big binary filled with zeros and use -HD0 option.)

 ### 2020/05/03
 - CPU core speed up.
 Still not good enough for 486DX 66MHz.
 - Support 3-mode floppy disk read/write.